niharika142308-ops/niharika142308-ops/README.md

 - 👋 Hi, I’m @niharika142308-ops
 - 👀 I’m interested in data science and python
-- 🌱 I’m currently learning new skills of Python and ruby
+- 🌱 I’m currently learning new skills of Python, Django and ruby
-- 💞️ I’m interested in building interesting projects
+- 💞️ I’m interested in building fun projects
 - Competitive Programmer 👀
 - Ask me about anything, I'll be happy to help.